 1. Use Life Insurance Policy Locators

-There are several online tools that perform a life insurance policy search with a social security number or other personal details.
+There are several online tools that perform a life insurance policy search with a Social Security number or other personal details.
 The National Association of Insurance Commissioners (NAIC) free Life Policy Locator should be your first stop.

 The process is simple.
 First, enter your personal contact information.
 Then you’ll share the deceased’s death certificate information, including their: